 - Once you fall behind or become delinquent on a bill, the creditor might attempt to collect the money from you directly.

 - If this fails, the creditor will likely either send the debt to a third-party collections agency or sell the debt to a debt buyer.

 - Either way, another company will begin collection efforts, normally in the form of demanding payment via letters and telephone calls.

 - If these efforts fail, then the account will be forwarded to a collections law firm.
 Many times this will lead to a lawsuit.

 If you are facing calls from a creditor or another debt collector, an Ohio consumer law attorney should be able to assist throughout the debt collection process.
 If you simply do not want to deal with debt collectors, but do wish to resolve the problem prior to a lawsuit being filed against you, a consumer protection lawyer will be able to step in and attempt to reach a reasonable settlement.
 If a lawsuit is filed against you, he or she will be able to quickly and efficiently analyze your case, select the appropriate defenses, and search out any counterclaims.
 If the debt collectors have engaged in harassing or deceptive conduct, it is possible to counterclaim against a debt buyer based on the Fair Debt Collection Practices Act.
 Although a counterclaim is not possible against third-party collectors or an offending collection law firm, a separate lawsuit may be filed on your behalf.

-It is very important to contact an Ohio consumer law attorney as soon as possible after being served with a lawsuit, as you only have 28 days from the service date to file a response.
+It is very important to contact an Ohio debt collection lawyer as soon as possible after being served with a lawsuit, as you only have 28 days from the service date to file a response.
 However, if you ignore the lawsuit, and a judgment is rendered against you, all hope is not lost.
 An attorney might be able to settle the judgment on your behalf thereby avoiding garnishment procedures.
 If that is not viable option, it might be wise to consider bankruptcy options.